Admission to Degree Programs

 - A nonrefundable application fee to SOPHAS.
 (The amount will vary according to the number of schools designated to receive the application.)
 HSPH does not charge an application fee.

-Applicants are notified as soon as possible (electronically) about the status of their application.
+Applicants are notified as soon as possible (electronically) about the status and review decision of their application.
 The decision of the Committee on Admissions and Degrees is final and is not subject to appeal.

 For all HSPH programs, the Committee on Admissions and Degrees considers the academic ability of applicants, the relevance of their previous education and experience, and their overall qualifications for graduate education in public health, including those qualities of character that reflect on an individual’s suitability to be a public health professional.
 In decisions about admission and financial aid, the Harvard School of Public Health does not discriminate against individuals on the basis of race, color, gender identity, sexual orientation, religion, age, national or ethnic origin, political beliefs, veteran status, or disability.
 The increased participation of underrepresented groups in public health practice and research is essential to the advancement of health, and the school is committed to expanding the diversity of its faculty, staff, and student body.

 As a matter of policy, students may enroll in only one degree program at a time except for the following approved programs: MD/MPH, JD/MPH, and SM/MSN.
-Students scheduled to begin a degree program at HSPH in 2013 must show proof of degree conferral for all prior degrees that are required for admission (qualifying degrees) to the respective HSPH degree program.
-If an incoming student has not completed the necessary qualifying degree(s) and has not submitted the degree conferral documentation to the Office of Admissions by June 1, 2013, the student will need to request a deferral to begin studies at HSPH in 2014.
-In the case of extenuating circumstances, students should contact the Office of Admissions, without delay.
+Students scheduled to begin a degree program at HSPH in 2015 must show proof of degree conferral for all prior degrees.
+If an incoming student has not completed the necessary qualifying degree(s) and has not submitted the degree conferral documentation to the Office of Admissions by June 1, 2015, the student will need to request a deferral to begin studies at HSPH in 2016.
+In the case of extenuating circumstances, students should contact the Office of Admissions by email at firstname.lastname@example.org, without delay.

 Tuition Deposit and Financial Certification